Sapphire-Labs/fc-monday/README.md

 1. Run `npm run build`
 2. Zip your "./build" folder
-3. Open "Build" tab in your Feature
+3. Open the "Build" tab in your Feature
-4. Click "New Build" button
+4. Click the "New Build" button
-5. Click "Upload" radio button and upload zip file with your build
+5. Click the "Upload" radio button and upload zip file with your build
 6. Go to any board and add your just released view

 ## User Interface (UI) Design